Albi Institute

 This sci-fi documentary delves into Lyd, a city in Palestine/Israel, exploring its past, present, and potential futures.
 Voiced by Palestinian actress Maisa Abd Elhadi, Lyd narrates its rich history, from Palestinian thriving to Israeli occupation.
 Through archival footage and speculative animations, the film imagines an alternate reality free from trauma and violence.

-documentary film impact music
+2024 documentary film fund impact music released

 Prophets Of Change